EECi/home/docs/projects/urbanag/urbanag.md

-The urban agriculture project investigates digital tools to optimise the resource use efficiency of developing greenhouses in cities.
-This concept is known as urban-integrated agriculture, vertical farming, controlled environment agriculture, and is gaining increasing traction  by investors, start-ups and city planners alike.
-While integrating a greenhouse in a city can provide multiple benefits, its high yields contribute to local food production, provide local employment with its year-round harvests, increases urban self-sufficiency; several issues need to be solved for further development.
+The urban agriculture project investigates various digital tools to optimise the resource use efficiency of integrating greenhouses in the built environment.

+Known as urban-integrated agriculture, vertical farming, controlled environment agriculture, this concept is gaining increasing traction  by investors, start-ups and city planners alike.
+Integrating a greenhouse in a city can provide multiple benefits: its high yields contribute to local food production, provide local employment with its year-round harvests, increases urban self-sufficiency.
+However, several issues need to be addressed for its further sustainable development.
 For instance, high yields come at a high energy cost.
 The increased resource demand of urban farming may require re-thinking of our food distribution systems, and delivery of water, nutrients and energy to cities.

 Digital tools can help answer some of these questions.
-By better understanding the complicated interdepencies between the built environment and greenhouses, we can predict energy demand, crop yields, and improve day to day operations of an operating farm.
-Indeed, as there are many unknowns still about these systems, data-centric methods provide an opportunity to learn about these novel systems, and provide decision-making assistance along the way.
+By better understanding the complicated interdepencies between the built environment and plants, we can predict energy demand, crop yields, and improve day to day operational efficiency.
+Given the numerous unknowns about these systems, data-centric methods represent an opportunity to learn about these novel systems, and can provide decision-making assistance along the way too.

+Click on the link of these three projects to find out more about the tools developed.

 {% include feature_row %}

-# Greenhouse Energy Simulator

-A GES model was developed

-# Digital twin of an urban farm

-We have been working in collaboration with ATI to develop a real-time digital twin of the farm.

-# Co-simulation of greenhouses in buildings

-Hydroponics can be a lot more efficient when conventional greenhouse agriculture, especially when developed in symbiosis with urban resources.
-To quantify this, we developed a co-simulation methodology.